pub1icstaticvoid/gripple/README.md

 # gripple
 Death Grips Wordle clone

-After downloading the gripple folder, to run it: make sure the current working directory is the gripple folder
+After downloading the gripple folder, the device needs python 3.12 or later and PIL is installed

-in terminal:
+to download PIL, type in terminal: pip install pillow

-cd gripple
+to run:

+open terminal with path to gripple folder

-python gripple.py
+type python gripple.py

+enjoy